Minari (12A) + Intro & Pre-Screening Tasting Table

 Amidst the instability and challenges of this new life in the rugged Ozarks, Minari shows the undeniable resilience of family and what really makes a home.

-The film will be introduced by Megan Larmer from Glynwood Centre for Regional Food and Farming in discussion with some of the migrant farmers that she works with in the Hudson Valley, USA.
+The film will be introduced by Megan Larmer, Exeter University PhD student and Senior Director of Regional Food Programmes for Glynwood Centre for Regional Food and Farming, in conversation with Christina Chan of East Asian vegetable producer Choy Division, which is based in the Hudson Valley, USA when Megan conducts research.
 Join us before the screening for a tasting table with various members of Exeter’s diverse community.

-Before the film you will have the chance to meet members of different migrant communities in the local area including Crediton International Social and Cultural Organisation and international staff from Ari’s Healthy Life Store and Café.
+Before the film you will have the chance to meet members of different migrant communities in the local area including Crediton International Social and Cultural Organisation, international staff from Ari’s Healthy Life Store and Café, and Athirah Fasihah Abd Rahim who studies on the MA Food Studies at the University of Exeter.
 The groups will share foods that connect them to home and discuss some of their experiences of living in the UK.

 SUMMER: Land and Connection